An algebraic model for commutative HZ-algebras: Extension to commutative ring spectra

-is a positive weak equivalence in $ \comsigmadg$, \ie, a level equivalence in all positive levels (it is also a weak equivalence in level zero).
-As $\Phi^*$ and $\gamma^*$ do not change the objects but only change the module structure we get that
+is a positive weak equivalence in $ \comsigmadg$, \ie, a level equivalence in all positive levels (it is also a weak equivalence in level zero). {As $\gamma^*$ is the identity on objects} and only changes the module structure we get that

 is a level equivalence in $\mathrm{Sym}(\Z[1])\downarrow \comsigmadg$. \end{proof} \begin{rem} With the positive model structure, $\comsigmadg$ is not left proper.
 Consider for instance the map $CG_r(0)= \mathbbm{1} \ra CG_r(\Z[0])$.
 This map is a cofibration for positive $r$ in the positive model structure.
 On the other hand, take the projection map from $\Z$ to $\Z/2\Z$.
 This yields a map $\pi$ in $\comsigmadg$ from the initial object $\mathbbm{1}$ to $\mathbbm{1}/2\mathbbm{1}$ (where the latter object is concentrated in level zero with value $\Z/2\Z[0]$).
 As we work in the positive model structure, this map is actually a weak equivalence.
 If we push out $\pi$ along the cofibration $\mathbbm{1} \ra CG_r(\Z[0])$ we get